 There was a reverse scheme when the fuselage was taken from Ju.88A-4, and the wing from Ju.188.
 It was called Ju.88G-10.

 You can not ignore another attack aircraft, but released in the middle of the war specifically for the destruction of armored vehicles.

 Ju.88P.
 They were made on the basis of the same Ju.88-4, aerodynamic brakes and bombs were removed, and artillery weapons were put.

 Ju.88Р-1 carried in a special container with a fairing 75-mm gun Ra-40.
 There were few such monsters built, because it quickly became clear that planes were quickly destroyed by firing.

 Ju.88P-3 was more down to earth.
-Two 37-mm Flak-38 guns, which, in principle, were enough to cause damage to Soviet tanks from above.
+Two 37-mm Flak-38 guns, which, in principle, were enough to inflict damage on the Soviet tanks above.

 Ju.88P-4.
 Two options: 50-mm gun Kwk-39 with manual reloading or 50-mm gun VK-5 with automatic.